-To request Independent Study, please complete a Request for Independent Study Form and submit it to the office at least five (5) days in advance for approval.
+To request Independent Study, please complete a Request for Independent Study Form and submit it to the office at least seven (7) school days in advance for approval.

 Please complete and print one form for each scholar.
 (Forms can be found at the John Adams Academy website under the "Academics" tab.
 Forms can also be obtained from the Academy office.)

 - The last three weeks of the academic year, or